 How to Overcome Suicidal Thoughts

-In most of the suicide cases, most of the victims are deep in pain, because of some reason or other.
-They are so emotionally closed that they don’t have the courage to open up to anyone easily.
-They keep their sufferings to themselves.
+In most of the suicide cases, the victims are in deep pain and keep their suffering to themselves.
 They pretend to be happy in front of the whole world but deep inside their hearts, they are fighting their own battle.

 A 24-year-old girl was ditched by her own boyfriend, a person who meant everything to her.
 Her day used to start with his morning messages and ended by listening to his voice.
 She loved him deeply, passionately but after a break-up, she was shattered, she surrounded herself in her own shell.
 After few weeks, she tried to attempt suicide because she was not able to bear the emotional pain, the emptiness in her life, and the mental stress which she was going through.

 In another case, a 12-year-old girl was forced to get into the act of prostitution.
 She belonged to a poor family.
 It was her uncle who kidnapped her after trapping her into the game of giving work.
 He took her to the place where she was forced to satisfy her customers.
 She was living in an enormous guilt.
 After being tired of selling her own body, she attempted suicide.

 A 30-year-old lady tried to attempt suicide.
 She was tired of the taunts for not getting married, not only the society but her own family used to torture her.
 She was very sensitive and after suffering so much mental torture, she got depressed and tried to kill herself.